Learn about the Italy Tourist Visa's requirements, processing time, and how to apply for it effortlessly. Apply for your Italy Tourist Visa now.

 NOTE Starting June 1, Italy has lifted all covid19-related restrictions.

-I bet you've probably been searching for something about "Italy Visas," "Italy Visa requirements," and "how to get my Italian Visa now!"
+I bet you've probably been searching for something about "Italy Visas," "Italy Visa requirements," and "How to get my Italian Visa now!"
 Well, if you're a US citizen, look no further (if you're not, don't worry, you'll still find something useful here).

 A long time ago, this was me.
 Before, I wasn't what you would call a "seasoned traveler."
 No. It took me quite a while to understand the world of travel, especially the world of visas.
 Nonetheless, my years of travel did not go to waste.
-I learned a few things about visas and their individual requirements, specifically to the Schengen Area.
+I learned a few things about visas and their individual requirements, specifically in the Schengen Area.

 Today you'll find out exactly how US citizens can travel to Italy effortlessly without getting a visa.
 You'll be able to see the historical city of Rome, the breathtaking architecture of Florence, and everything else Italy offers in no time!

 Excited?
 Let's get started:

 First, you'll need to understand who needs an Italy Schengen Visa and who doesn't.
 For the purpose of this guide, I'll only talk about citizens in the United States.
 However, if you're not a US citizen, don't worry.
 [Here's a dedicated guide specifically for Italy Visa and for the Schengen Area.
 Luckily, I have found a helpful travel hack I use for all my Tourist Visa applications, it's an app called AtlysBlack.

 US citizens will be happy to know that they don't require an Italy Tourist Visa to travel to Italy.
 US citizens enjoy visa-free travel to Italy for tourism and business purposes for up to 90 days.
 Meaning, no need to go through the tiresome visa application process.
 This is known as the Visa Waiver Program.